choiceproperties-source/Website/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of BuildEstate seriously.
+We take the security of Choice Properties seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 1. **Do not disclose the vulnerability publicly**
 2. **Email the details to aayushvaghela12@gmail.com**